 Pick a home in a central location to where you shop.

-The location is very important.
-You don't want to be in an area that doesn't allow you easy access to everything you need.
-This tends to be hard to figure out in the long term, especially in a newly developing area.
-Research the trend for that area by looking up real estate history to see if there is a boom in expansion in the area.
-If you can rent for a little while, that helps too.
+The location is essential.
+You don't want to be in an area that doesn't allow easy access to everything you need.
+This tends to be hard to figure out long-term, especially in a newly developing area.
+Research the trend for that area by looking up real estate history to see if there is a boom in expansion.
+If you can rent for a little while, that helps, too.

 Look for a crawlspace instead of a basement if possible.